 = Abs( 2(BitDepthY-7) – 2(BitDepthY-4) )

+The threshold can prevent the piecewise linear model is broken when the absolute delta codeword is greater than the threshold and the delta sign flag is intentionally set as negative at encoder side.
 The threshold depends on the luma bit-depth parsed in the SPS.
 However, LMCS APS should be independent of SPS.
 Therefore, considering the maximum luma bit-depth, the threshold is set equal to 3584.
 On the other hand, in the current approach of piecewise linear model, there are 16 delta sign flags at most can be signalled in the LMCS APS.
 Moreover, the probability of case that delta sign flag of delta codeword are all the same is high under the AI/RA test conditions, and the probability is reported in Table 1.
 In the second method, this contribution provides two additional reference flags to achieve adaptive signalling in LMCS APS if all the delta sign flags are represented as positive or negative.